-This Citrus Herb Roast Chicken has bright citrus flavors and fragrant herbs.
+This Citrus Roasted Chicken has bright tangy flavors and fragrant herbs.
 It's a delicious, classic dish with a vibrant twist!

 Roast chicken is truly a classic meal that will likely never go out of style.